phaubertin/jinue/doc/syscalls/mmap.md

 belongs to the kernel.
 * JINUE_EINVAL if `prot` is not `JINUE_PROT_NONE` or a bitwise or combination of `JINUE_PROT_READ`, `JINUE_PROT_WRITE` and/or `JINUE_PROT_EXEC`.
+* JINUE_EBADF if the specified descriptor is invalid, or does not refer to a process, or is closed.
+* JINUE_EIO if the process no longer exists.

 ## Future Direction